Exploration for Astromers near $^{132}$Sn with the Canadian Penning Trap: Discussion

 We now explore the impact of the new experimental measurements in the context of the astrophysical nucleosynthesis processes.
 The new mass measurements enter into the calculation of astrophysical reaction rates, via the thermal population of the excited states, as well as in their respective decay \cite{Clark23}.
 These nuclei may be produced in both the $i$-process and the $r$-process.
 Since the astrophysical conditions associated with the $i$ process and $r$ process differ, they offer complementary avenues for exploring the astromeric character of these nuclei \cite{Misch24}.

+An isomer is classified as an astromer when the timescale of internal transitions is greater than the timescales of its nuclear destruction channels.
+Quantitatively, this results in the following inequalities for the rates:

+If either inequality is satisfied, the isomer cannot maintain thermal distribution and will behave as a metastable species in the astrophysical environment.

+An astromer is influential if it impacts the nucleosynthesis or an observable quantity.
+Quantitatively, one measure of this influence is the Astromer Importance Rating (AIR) metric developed by Misch and colleagues in Ref. \cite{Misch21}.
+When this number is relatively large the isomer may be influential and should be examined.
+When the value is small the isomer has little to no influence.

+The transition between an isomer behaving as a distinct species and being in thermal equilibrium with the ground state is characterized by the thermalization temperature.
+We define the temperature at which the internal equilibration rate between the ground state and the isomer ($\lambda_{gs \leftrightarrow m}$) first exceeds the total (summed) nuclear destruction rate (predominantly $\beta$-decay in the environments considered here); recall the above equations.

+At temperatures below the thermalization temperature, the barriers to internal transitions are too high for the thermal photon bath to overcome on the timescale of the nuclear transmutations.
+In this regime, the population of the isomer and ground state must be treated as separate evolutionary species.
+Above the thermalization temperature, the internal transitions are sufficiently rapid to maintain a Boltzmann distribution between the levels.
+It is important to note that the thermalization is not simply a function of the isomer’s excitation energy.
+Rather, it depends on the existence of intermediate states that connect the ground state and isomer.
+If low-lying intermediate states with strong transition strengths exist, thermalization can occur at temperatures significantly lower than the isomer's excitation energy.
+Conversely, if such pathways are absent or involve very high-energy states, the thermalization temperature may be substantially higher.

 We simulate neutron capture nucleosynthesis with the Portable Routines for Integrated nucleoSynthesis Modeling (PRISM) astrophysical reaction network \cite{Sprouse21}, which has recently been updated to include support for nuclear excited states.
-We use the trajectories from recent work to simulate the conditions of both nucleosynthesis processes; the details can be found in Ref.~\cite{Mumpower25}.
+Internal transition rates between the ground and isomeric states are computed using the work of \cite{Misch21}; nuclear $\beta$-decay transitions between states are also calculated with this machinery.
+We calculate the population of excited states from neutron capture using the TALYS statistical Hauser-Feshbach code \cite{Koning2023}.
+Both of these tools use information on nuclear levels provided by the Evaluated Nuclear Structure Data Format (ENSDF).
+We use the trajectories from recent work to simulate the conditions of both nucleosynthesis processes.
+A weak $r$ process that makes it out to the second peak and an $i$ process is considered; further details about the trajectories can be found in Ref.~\cite{Mumpower25}.